atrotter0/rpg-project-js/README.md

 A cyberpunk RPG adventure built with JavaScript.

-*Note: There is no front-end is currently, only the back-end logic and specs have been built.
+*Note: There is no front-end, only the back-end logic and specs have been built.

 ## Setup on OSX